palixir/wabe/packages/wabe-documentation/docs/graphql/api.md

 As you may have noticed in the query that retrieves multiple objects, you have the option to define an `offset`, which corresponds to the number of results from which you want to start retrieving.
 You can also specify a `first` number of items to retrieve.
 The `offset` and `first` fields are **GraphQL Relay** compliant.

-For a good pagination, it's recommend to use `totalCount` to get the total number of elements instead of getting the length of the `edges` object.
-Count represents the total number of results that are corresponding to your request.
-Edges only correspond to the number returns with `offset` and `first` consideration.
+For a good pagination, it's recommend to use `totalCount` to get the total number of elements instead of getting the length of the `edges` object. `totalCount` represents the total number of results that are corresponding to your request.
+Edges only corresponds to the objects returns with `offset` and `first` consideration.

 For example, in a query with a `where` clause that retrieves a total of 100 results, if you set an `offset` of 20 and a `first` of 10, you will retrieve items from the twentieth to the thirtieth.